Alachua County and Newberry Assistance Programs.

 Alachua County Social Services Program offers many of the following assistance programs.

 - Provides mortgage and/or rent, cooling bills and utilities assistance one time in a 24 month period.
 Learn more on Florida mortgage and foreclosure programs in Alachua County and Gainesville.

 The Alachua County Social Services Program can be reached at (352) 378-2168.

-The Salvation Army of Alachua County Florida provides clothing, Electric and Gas Service Payment Assistance, Free food, and more.
+The Salvation Army of Alachua County Florida provides free clothing, Electric and Gas Service Payment Assistance, Free food, and more.
 The non-profit supports low income residents, seniors, and families with children.
 Other resources may include funds to pay rent in a crisis and job placement/self-sufficiency.
+Or apply for seasonal support such as free Christmas toys, school supplies, and Thanksgiving meals.
 Phone (352) 376-1743.
 More details on Salvation Army Alachua County programs.

 Gainesville Catholic Charities (phone (352) 224-6444) runs a food pantry.
 They also offer other aid.
 Among other services, they provides emergency services for food (a food pantry), rent assistance, utility and cooling bills assistance, and prescription medications for qualified individuals.